Datavault-UK/automate-dv-docs/docs/best_practices.md

     Prior to dbtvault v0.7.4 hashdiffs are **REQUIRED** to contain the natural keys of the record.
     In dbtvault v0.7.4, macros have been updated to include logic to ensure the primary key is checked in addition to the hashdiff when detecting new records.
-It is still best practise to include the natural keys, however.
+It is still best practice to include the natural keys, however.

 ### Hashing best practices